 Challenge number Detail of challenge 1 Ensuring that all PPG pupils have an excellent level of attendance.
 Monitoring of attendance has shown that the proportion of children eligible for PPG who are also persistent absentees (attendance <90%) is higher than the proportion of other pupils who are persistent absentees.
 2 Making sure that PPG pupils' emotional wellbeing is strong so that they are ready to learn.
 Pastoral and wellbeing tracking has identified social and emotional issues for many children (35% of referrals to the emotional wellbeing practitioner were for disadvantaged pupils).
 Enrichment activities to support have been impacted by pandemic-related school closures, with disadvantaged pupils being particularly affected.
 3 School data shows a disproportionate overlap between disadvantaged pupils and children with complex needs (eg 38% of PPG children are also defined as having SEND and 35% have English as an additional language).
 This can mean that multiple barriers must be overcome in order to allow children to succeed.
 4 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This is supported when reviewing the % of pupils passing the Phonics Screening Check.
 This negatively impacts their development as readers.
 5 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils, particularly in Early Years and Key Stage 1.
 The cultural capital that these children enter the school with is often less developed than peers.
 6 Our assessments and observations suggest that the education and wellbeing of some of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in knowledge gaps, which may lead to pupils falling further behind age-related expectations.
-KS2 assessment in 2019 shows that PPG attainment in reading (75%), writing (83%) and mathematics (100%) were in line with or above the national average; internal data suggests PPG writing attainment has been significantly impacted by school closures throughout 2020/21 and support will be needed as these pupils move through the school.
+However, our KS2 assessment in 2022/23 shows that PPG attainment in reading (77%), writing (77%) and mathematics (85%) were above the national average suggesting that the knowledge gaps are beginning to close.